Graduate Calendar Archives: 2007 / 2008

 À-la-carte food service is available in seven locations across campus:

-The Food Court, second level of the University Centre, offering The Pita Pit, The Noodle Bowl, A&W, Centre Stage and Pizza Pizza; Tim Horton's, first level, University Centre; Tim Horton's and Baker's Grille, fourth level, University Centre; The Loeb Cafe, first level, Loeb Building; The Junction, Library precinct, Tunnel level; The Oasis Cafeteria, first level, Residence Commons; The Bent Coin, fifth level, Robertson Hall, The Page Break in the MacOdrum Library.
+The Food Court, second level of the University Centre, offering Extreme Pita, Miso (new Asian concept), A&W, World’s Fare, Expresso’s, Freshens Smoothies and Il Forno Tuscano; Tim Horton’s, first level, University Centre; Tim Horton’s and Baker’s Grille, fourth level, University Centre; The Loeb Cafe, first level, Loeb Building; The Junction, Library precinct, Tunnel level; The Oasis Cafeteria, first level, Residence Commons; The Bent Coin, fifth level, Robertson Hall, The Page Break in the MacOdrum Library.

 In addition, “all-you-care-to-eat” lunch and dinner is available in the Residence Dining Halls, third level Residence Commons for the price of admission.
 Students with Campus Cash plans are entitled to reduced prices and tax exemption where permitted.